DeMars-DMC/DeMars-DMC/docs/using-demars.md

 `_laddr` fields in the `config.toml` (or using the flags) so that the listening addresses of the various sockets don't conflict.
-Additionally, you must set `addrbook_strict=false` in the `config.toml`, otherwise Tendermint's p2p library will deny making connections to peers with the same IP address.
+Additionally, you must set `addrbook_strict=false` in the `config.toml`, otherwise Demars-DMC's p2p library will deny making connections to peers with the same IP address.

 ### Upgrading

-The Tendermint development cycle currently includes a lot of breaking changes.
+The Demars-DMC development cycle currently includes a lot of breaking changes.
 Upgrading from an old version to a new version usually means throwing away the chain data.
 Try out the [tm-migrate](https://github.com/hxzqlh/tm-tools) tool written by